Publication in 2020 by 7.13 Books

 “. . .Best American Short Stories Nominated . . .”

-Set in present-day India and across the global Indian diaspora, these 12 stories follow the lives of Indian men and women trying to realize their dreams and aspirations through their jobs.
-Whether they’re chasing money, power, recognition, love, or simply trying to make a decent living, their hunger is as intense as any grand love affair.
-Straddling the fault lines of class, caste, gender, nationality, race, globalism, and more, they go against socio-cultural norms despite the challenges and indignities.
-Until singular moments of quiet devastation turn the worlds of these characters — auto-wallah, housemaid, street-vendor, journalist, architect, baker, engineer, sari shop employee, yoga instructor, bartender, and more — upside down.
+Set in the American Midwest, England, and India (Mumbai, Ahmedabad, rural Gujarat) the stories in Each of Us Killers are about people trying to realize their dreams and aspirations through their professions.
+Whether they are chasing money, power, recognition, love, or simply trying to make a decent living, their hunger is as intense as any grand love affair.
+Straddling the fault lines of class, caste, gender, nationality, globalization, and more, they go against sociocultural norms despite challenges and indignities until singular moments of quiet devastation turn the worlds of these characters—auto-wallah, housemaid, street vendor, journalist, architect, baker, engineer, saree shop employee, professor, yoga instructor, bartender, and more—upside down.

-Some of these stories have been published in respectable literary magazines (print and online) in the UK and the US — publication details are included below.
+Some of these stories have been published in respectable literary magazines (print and online) in the UK and the US — see publication details.
 One of these stories earned a Pushcart nomination, one was shortlisted for The Best of the Net Anthology (alongside other acclaimed short story writers like Lydia Davis, Allegra Hyde, Daisy Johnson, et al), and one was nominated for the Best American Short Stories 2017 Anthology.

 To get updates on the book and other reading and writing matters, please sign up by scrolling to the bottom of this page.
 (Your information will never be shared with anyone and you will not be spammed.)